LucasPouw/amuse-KL/README.md

-Kozai-Lidov effect in AMUSE
+Disk stability and Kozai-Lidov effect in AMUSE

-test
+This repository is for testing if a hydro disk can survive around an S-star binary around sgr A*.